MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Arjun Nitin Bhagoji, Daniel Cullina, Prateek Mittal. *NeurIPS 2019*
   - Digest: In this paper, we use optimal transport to characterize the minimum possible loss in an adversarial classification scenario.
 In this setting, an adversary receives a random labeled example from one of two classes, perturbs the example subject to a neighborhood constraint, and presents the modified example to the classifier.

+- Defending Against Physically Realizable Attacks on Image Classification. [[paper]](https://arxiv.org/abs/1909.09552) [[code]](https://github.com/tongwu2020/phattacks)
+  - Tong Wu, Liang Tong, Yevgeniy Vorobeychik. *ICLR 2020*
+  - Digest: First, we demonstrate that the two most scalable and effective methods for learning robust models, adversarial training with PGD attacks and randomized smoothing, exhibit very limited effectiveness against three of the highest profile physical attacks.
+Next, we propose a new abstract adversarial model, rectangular occlusion attacks, in which an adversary places a small adversarially crafted rectangle in an image, and develop two approaches for efficiently computing the resulting adversarial examples.

 - Biologically inspired sleep algorithm for artificial neural networks. [[paper]](https://arxiv.org/abs/1908.02240)
   - Giri P Krishnan, Timothy Tadros, Ramyaa Ramyaa, Maxim Bazhenov. *ICLR 2020*
   - Digest:  We provide a theoretical basis for the beneficial role of the brain-inspired sleep-like phase for the ANNs and present an algorithmic way for future implementations of the various features of sleep in deep learning ANNs.